vaskozl/containers/README.md

 ## Introduction

 This repository provides Arch-Linux based OCI/Docker containers which are built with consistency, minimalism, security and multi-architecture support in mind.
 The containers leverage both official packages and packages from the Arch User Repository (AUR).
-Containers is that they are versioned based on package versions, similar to official Docker images.
+Containers are versioned based on package versions, similar to official Docker images.

 ## Tagging Scheme